Just 19, ranked 54th, Swiatek wins French Open for 1st Slam

 Swiatek (pronounced shvee-ON'-tek) is the first Polish tennis player to win a major singles trophy and said, “I know it’s pretty crazy back home” — where one newspaper's front page was splashed with the headline “Poland Garros” ahead of the final.

-When she smacked one last forehand winner to the corner to end things, Swiatek placed her right hand over her mouth then crouched, shaking her head.
+When she smacked one last heavy-topspin forehand winner to claim her first tour-level title of any sort, Swiatek placed her right hand over her mouth and crouched, shaking her head.

 Hard to believe?
 Maybe.
-This was, after all, only her seventh major tournament; she'd never been past the fourth round at one.
+This was, after all, only her seventh major tournament; she'd never been past the fourth round.

+“It’s, like, a life-changing experience,” Swiatek said.
+“Yeah, I just feel like I kind of made history."

-But the way she played these two weeks — with powerful groundstrokes sent to corners, the occasional drop shot, terrific returning and impressive court coverage — made this outcome less of a surprise.
+The way she played these two weeks — with those great groundstrokes, the occasional drop shot, terrific returning and impressive court coverage — made this outcome less of a surprise.

+Kenin said Swiatek's “spinny forehand up the line" bounces high enough to make things difficult for opponents.

-Swiatek lost only 28 games across seven matches and is the first woman to triumph in Paris without ceding a set since Justine Henin in 2007.
-She also is the first teen to win the women's title there since Iva Majoli in 1997.
+Swiatek lost 28 games across seven matches and is the first woman to triumph in Paris without ceding a set since Justine Henin in 2007.
+She's the first teen to win the women's title there since Iva Majoli in 1997.

+“She’s, like, really hot right now,” said Kenin, who was hampered by an injury to her upper left leg, an issue that first cropped up during a practice session last weekend.

-So it made sense that Swiatek would be able to get past the fourth-seeded Kenin, even if the 21-year-old American was trying to claim her second major title of 2020 after winning the Australian Open.
+So it made sense that Swiatek would handle the fourth-seeded Kenin, even if the 21-year-old from Florida won the Australian Open in February and entered Saturday 16-1 in Grand Slam play this year.

-Kenin was 16-1 in Grand Slam matches this year.
-But she dealt with a leg issue in the second set and showed frustration by kicking her red-white-and-blue racket after lost points.

-And then there was this: She ran into the composed Swiatek, who only recently completed her high school studies and listens to “Welcome to the Jungle” by Guns N' Roses before walking on court.
+She had yet to face the composed Swiatek, who only recently completed her high school studies and listens to “Welcome to the Jungle” by Guns N' Roses through her black headphones before walking on court.

-“I was just mentally consistent,” said Swiatek, who travels with a sports psychologist and meditates during changeovers, breathing slowly with her eyes closed.
-“I felt like today was really stressful for me, so it was kind of hard.”
+Swiatek travels with a sports psychologist and meditates during changeovers, breathing slowly with her eyes closed.

 This weekend is the culmination of an unusual two weeks, to say the least.
 The tournament was postponed form May-June to September-October because of the coronavirus pandemic; the recently rising number of COVID-19 cases in France led the government to limit the number of spectators allowed on the grounds to 1,000 each day.

-The temperature was in the mid-50s (low teens Celsius), with a slight breeze, and the hundreds of fans scattered in Court Philippe Chatrier were mostly subdued — other than a group that would shout Swiatek’s first name, stretching it out over several seconds each time to sound like “Eeeeeeeeeee-gah.”
+The temperature was in the mid-50s (low teens Celsius), with a slight breeze, and the hundreds of fans scattered in Court Philippe Chatrier were mostly subdued — other than a group shouting Swiatek’s first name, stretching it out to sound like “Eeeeeeeeeee-gah.”

-Swiatek began with a 3-0 run, taking 12 of the first 15 points, delivering four winners and zero unforced errors.
+She took 12 of the first 15 points, thanks to four winners and zero unforced errors.

-No one expected Kenin — self-described as “feisty” — to go quietly.
-She got on the board with a hold, then broke when Swiatek double-faulted, the first sign that the magnitude of the moment might be hitting her.
-Soon enough, it was 3-all.
+“I guess it was nerves or something,” said Kenin, who occasionally dropped or kicked her red-white-and-blue racket.
+“But I found my groove.”

 But Swiatek is nothing if not resilient.
 She served for the set at 5-3, and got broken, but responded right away by stealing yet another one of Kenin's service games.

-While Kenin was gone, Swiatek stayed warm by pulling on a white jacket and hitting some serves, earning applause from spectators.

-When play resumed, Swiatek needed only 12 more minutes to wrap up the victory, finishing with a 25-10 edge in winners.
+When play resumed, Swiatek needed 12 minutes to close it out, finishing with a 25-10 edge in winners.

-All that was left was to hear the Polish anthem — never before played after a major singles final — ring out in the stadium, check out her shiny trophy and go through the speeches and interviews.
+All that remained was to hear the Polish anthem — never before played after a major singles final — and kiss her shiny trophy.

-After speaking for a bit, Swiatek asked, “Should I say something else?”
+After addressing the crowd for a bit, Swiatek asked, “Should I say something else?”

 “I have no idea,” Swiatek said.
 “Sorry.”

 Better practice up, Iga.
-The tennis world expects to see more such speeches in the future.
+The tennis world expects to see you at more such ceremonies in the future.

 AP Tennis Writer Fendrich reported from Washington; AP Sports Writer Pugmire reported from Paris.